selenasong/Multiclass-Emotion-Classification/README.md

 # Multiclass Emotion Classification Project

 ## Abstract
 Downloaded and extracted annotated data of six emotions from an online dataset.
-Used three models in Scikit-learn to train and test the data – Multinomial Naïve Bayes, Logistic Regression, and Random Forest – with three different features and three values for each hyperparameter.
-Reported the highest accuracy of 0.89.
+Used three models in Scikit-learn (Multinomial Naïve Bayes, Logistic Regression, and Random Forest) to train and test the data with three different features (bag of words, positive lexicon, negative lexicon) and three values for each hyperparameter (alpha, C, and n_estimators).
+A binary classification was also done to compare models' performances on different tasks.
+Reported the highest accuracy of 0.89 for multiclass classification and 0.95 for binary classification.
+Discussions on the result is provided at the end.

 ## Dataset
 The dataset is downloaded from Papers With Code, specifically from CARER (Contextualized Affect Representations for Emotion Recognition).
 The authors selected a certain number of tweets from two widely used datasets and annotated the data using distant supervision (Saravia et al., 2018).
 The downloaded file was pickled and transformed into a csv through pandas for easier data processing.
 Table 1 below is an example of the data set.
 All words were separated by a single white space.
 All texts were in lower case without punctuation or number.
 Under each number, there are 6 texts corresponding to 6 different labels: joy, love, fear, surprise, anger, sadness.
-Only the first 14917 such sets of instances (i.e., 14917*6 = 89502 instances in total) were selected for further experiment for a balanced data, since the rest sets have no text for “surprise” label.
+There are 14917 such sets of instances (i.e., 14917*6 = 89502 instances in total).

 |  Number  | Text                                                                                                                 | Label    |
 |----------|----------------------------------------------------------------------------------------------------------------------|----------|